cekit/cekit/docs/configuration.rst

             - maven
             - hostname

-Concreate will copy all repo files to ``/etc/yum.repos.d`` directory and enable them to be used while installing packages listed in the packages section.
+Cekit will copy all repo files to ``/etc/yum.repos.d`` directory and enable them to be used while installing packages listed in the packages section.

-At the end of the image build process Concreate removes newly added repo files from the ``/etc/yum.repos.d`` directory automatically.
+At the end of the image build process Cekit removes newly added repo files from the ``/etc/yum.repos.d`` directory automatically.
 If you do not want to have these files removed after installation -- you need to make your repo files part of some module that installs them in the correct place.